HacAtac/HacAtac/README.md

 - 🔭 I've completed my newShop ecomm application, This app uses the MERN stack with tech like REDUX, Styled Components, authentication for Users, Admins, CRUD methods, custom middleware and much more.
 I will be adding more to this appliaction as I learn new technology.

-- 🌱 I’m currently learning **Different payment methods, Streaming services.
-Lot's of CRUD methods.Consuming back end API to make a robust front end.**
+- 🌱 I’m currently learning **Different payment methods, Streaming services Lot's of CRUD methods.Consuming back end API to make a robust front end.**

 - 👯 I’m looking to collaborate with other developers. **Would love to help with any front end or back end projects.
 Can help with a lot.**